 Ry is an Advanced Guide and senior Environmental Policy major from San Francisco, CA. Having spearheaded the re-writing of the MMC Constitution, Ry is commonly referred to as “the James Madison of the Mountain Club”.
 He enjoys backpacking, late-20th century socio-environmental theory, and long walks on the beach.

 Hi, Im a junior feb from Woodbury, CT.
-I am an advanced winter guide and canoe guide-in-training.
-Im majoring in Computer Science, focusing in geospatial modeling and minoring in Geology.
+I am co-president of the Mountain Club, an advanced winter guide, and canoe guide-in-training.
+I’m majoring in Geology.
 I believe in two things; that exploration is best done on foot, and that any camp food is made better with excess cheddar cheese.
 Guiding for the MMC has given me an amazing opportunity to explore the local wilderness and get to know tons of new and great people.

 I grew up in northern Virginia, but my home for almost four years has been these mountains and forests and fields that we call Vermont.
 Before coming to Middlebury, I was very much a novice backpacker – especially in the winter – but MMC has taught me so many important skills that I will take with me for the rest of my life!
 I love being outside, and I’ve discovered I love taking people outside even more.
 In my time in MMC, I’ve been a member, adventure grants coordinator, and advanced winter guide.
 My favorite outdoor activities include: sea kayaking, skiing, backpacking, climbing, and doing biological field work.
 Ultimately, I just LOOOOVE love love winter and its long, starry, crisp nights and fluffy snow, and love to be in northern places.
 This is my last semester at Midd – so if you see I’m leading a trip, please come on it!